longturn/freeciv21/docs/Modding/Rulesets/effects.rst

         in ``effects.ruleset``.

 Nation_Intelligence
-    Controls the information available in the players report. :doc:`See the detailed description. <Effects/Nation_Intelligence>`
+    Controls the information available in the Nations View. :doc:`See the detailed description. <Effects/Nation_Intelligence>`

     .. toctree::